dotnet/docs/docs/standard/base-types/custom-datetime.md

 The "H" custom format specifier represents the hour as a number from 0 through 23; that is, the hour is represented by a zero-based 24-hour clock that counts the hours since midnight.
 A single-digit hour is formatted without a leading zero.

 If the "H" format specifier is used without other custom format specifiers, it is interpreted as a standard date and time format specifier and throws a [FormatException](xref:System.FormatException).
-For more information about using a single format specifier, see [Using Single Custom Format Specifiers](#Using-Single-Custom-Format-Specifiers) later in this topic.
+For more information about using a single format specifier, see [Using single custom format specifiers](#using-single-custom-format-specifiers) later in this topic.

 The following example includes the "H" custom format specifier in a custom format string.